Trepan-Debuggers/kshdb/docs/install.rst

     # start debugging here

-Above, the directory *path-to_kshdb* should be replaced with the directory that `dbg-trace.sh` is located in.
+Above, the directory *path-to-kshdb* should be replaced with the directory that `dbg-trace.sh` is located in.
 This can also be from the source code directory *kshdb* or from the directory `dbg-trace.sh` gets installed directory.
 The "source" command needs to be done only once